MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 1. You'll get a list of the AI models in the environment.
 Select the model you want to reassign, and select **Assign AI Models**.
 A window will open where you can change the owner of the model.

 If the model you're changing the ownership is a *form processing* model or an *object detection* model, you'll also need to reassign the **AI Builder Datasets Container** associated with the model.

-To do this:
+ To reassign **AI Builder Datasets Containers**:

 1. On the **Advanced Find** tab, select **AI Builder Datasets Containers** from the **Look for** list.
 To make it easier to identify which AI models it corresponds to, select **Edit Columns** > **Add Columns** > **AI Model**.